Large Deviation Principle for Empirical Fields of Log and Riesz Gases

 \subsubsection{Point processes.}

-A point process is a probability measure on $\config$, a tagged point process is a probability measure on $\Lambda \times \config$ where $\Lambda$ is some Borel set of $\R^d$ with non-empty interior.
-Usually $\Lambda$ will be $\Sigma$ (the support of the equilibrium measure $\mu$).
+Strictly speaking, elements of $\config$ are \textit{point processes} and elements of $\probas(\config)$ are \textit{laws of point processes}.
+However, in this paper, in order to lighten the sentences, we make the following confusion: elements of $\config$ are called \textit{point configurations} (as above), a point process is defined as an element of $\probas(\config)$, and a tagged point process is a probability measure on $\Lambda \times \config$ where $\Lambda$ is some Borel set of $\R^{\d}$ with non-empty interior (usually $\Lambda$ will be $\Sigma$, the support of the equilibrium measure).